centrifuge/centrifuge-chain/README.md

 ### Generating a new genesis file

 1. Be sure to change the `id` and `protocol_id` in `src/chain_spec.rs`
-2. Run `cargo run --release build-spec --disable-default-bootnode --chain flint > res/[name]-spec.json` to export the chain spec
+2. Run `cargo run --release build-spec --disable-default-bootnode --chain fulvous > res/[name]-spec.json` to export the chain spec
 3. Commit

 ## Linting